Decidua

 The decidua is the modified mucosal lining of the uterus (that is, modified endometrium) that forms every month, in preparation for pregnancy.
-It is shed off each month when there is no fertilised egg to support.
+It is shed off each month when there is no fertilized egg to support.
 The decidua is under the influence of progesterone.
 Endometrial cells become highly characteristic.
 The decidua forms the maternal part of the placenta and remains for the duration of the pregnancy.
 After birth the decidua is shed together with the placenta.

 Structure

 The part of the decidua that interacts with the trophoblast is the decidua basalis (also called decidua placentalis), while the decidua capsularis grows over the embryo on the luminal side, enclosing it into the endometrium.
 The remainder of the decidua is termed the decidua parietalis or decidua vera, and it will fuse with the decidua capsularis by the fourth month of gestation.

 Three morphologically distinct layers of the decidua basalis can then be described: